 After a bullet is fired from the gun, the case stays behind.
 In a revolver, the case remains in the gun’s cylinder.
 In a semi-automatic gun, the case is ejected from the gun and lands nearby.

 Cases can be re-used through a process called reloading.
-Steel and aluminum are rarely reloaded, while brass is commonly reloaded.
+Aluminum is almost never reloaded, while brass is commonly reloaded.
 Reloading steel cases can be done, but it is often only tried with hard to find cartridges.

 centerfire – Centerfire refers to a class of ammunition that uses a primer that is seated in the middle of the case bottom.
 The majority of modern handgun and rifle calibers are considered centerfire rounds.
 The other modern ammunition system is called rimfire.